tuvo1106/aws-primer/certified_cloud_practitioner.md

 ### Cloud Concepts

+---

-#### What is cloud computing?
+#### What is Cloud Computing?

-cloud computing - the practice of using a network of remote servers hosted on the Internet to store, manage and process data, rather than a local server or a personal coputer
+The practice of using a network of remote servers hosted on the Internet to store, manage and process data, rather than a local server or a personal computer

 **On-premise**